creativecreature/poc/README.md

-## domain-models
+# POC
-Code for a recent POC I did.
-More details in [this](https://www.conner.dev/blog/domain-models) blogpost.
+Code for a recent POC I did to dynamically derive asynchronous domain models.
+More details can be found in [this](https://conner.dev/blog/async-tree-traversals) blogpost.